ehawk823/ehawk823.github.io/_posts/2015-09-20-new-development-frameworks.markdown

 ![Oculus]({{ ehawk823.github.io }}/assets/Oculus.png)

 It's interesting to consider what the major websites of today might look like manifested in a 3D environment.
-Displaying lots text in VR is currently difficult due to resolution limitations, although those barriers should be overcome within the next few years.
+Displaying lots of text in VR is currently difficult due to resolution limitations, although those barriers should be overcome within the next few years.
 How will the major websites of today, represent their content in a 3D environment.
 For instance, would a user's Facebook page one-day be replaced by their own fully customizable 3D space or will sites find a way to migrate their functionality to a virtual UI.

 ![UI]({{ ehawk823.github.io }}/assets/UI.jpg)